Published: January 11, 2021 | Last Updated: November 13, 2025

 When To Use A Pitch Deck?

 The first and most obvious is when you are pitching ideas in person.
 If you are an indie filmmaker, this can even be used when pitching an idea to your friends and peers.
 If you need to secure funding or help in any way, having a creative deck helps get people on board.

 However, there are many other uses for this as well.
-Many times creative decks are sent via email as a first look at an idea.
+Creative decks are often sent via email as a first look at an idea.

-Sometimes at first glance, it can be difficult to ascertain who the audience is for certain ideas, whether it’s a comedy or drama, or if it’s grounded or more imaginative.
+Sometimes, at first glance, it can be difficult to ascertain who the audience is for certain ideas, whether they’re a comedy or drama, or if they’re grounded or more imaginative.
+Still, if you include pictures to accompany it, those questions most likely will be answered at first glance.

 How To Make A Pitch Deck

-The images in this article are all from an example pitch deck made in Powerpoint.
+The images in this article are all from an example pitch deck made in PowerPoint.
 You can download and use the PowerPoint template here for free:

 Overlaying images, using simple but effective borders, and carefully selecting text can be enough.